nottingham-neuroimaging/7T-visual-code/README.md

 ### macOS laptops

+This is mostly relevant for coding up experiments off-site, as the console room computer is set up for Windows11/Ubuntu.

 ```bash
 # remember to run matlab w/o desktop for MGL
 matlab -nodesktop
 ```

-Running MGL code is possible, although it requires re-plugging DVI and USB cables into the `VPixx` setup, so not advisable.

-## Setting up VPixx / debugging code on `macOS`

 To get some code running under `macOS` for developing away from console room requires dealing with `Psychtoolbox`/`macOS` madness.

 - [Some setup notes](./docs/macos-notes.md) to make reproducing this easier.
+There are instructions on how to get the free/open `octave` to run with the correction version for Psychtoolbox code.

+Running MGL code is possible, although it requires re-plugging DVI and USB cables into the `VPixx` setup, so not advisable.